jestjs/jest/docs/Configuration.md

 ### `testResultsProcessor` [string]
 Default: `undefined`

 This option allows the use of a custom results processor.
-This processor must be a node module that exports a function expecting an object with the following structure as the first argument:
+This processor must be a node module that exports a function expecting an object with the following structure as the first argument and return it:

 ```
 {